IsrCorEsp/Primer-TCP-Programacion-C-/README.md

 ## Authors

-Developed as part of the **first partial exam of the Programming course** — Career: Telecommunications and Electronics Engineering.
+Developed as part of the **first partial exam of the Programming subject** — Career: Telecommunications and Electronics Engineering.

 1. Israel Córdova
 2. Willian L. Rabeiro